-Title Description Effective Date

-IAS 1-Presentation of The amendment clarifies that liabilities Annual periods

-Financial Statements are classified as either current or non- beginning on or after

-current, depending on the rights that exist January 1, 2023.

-at the end of the reporting period.
-Earlier application is

-Classification is unaffected by permitted

-expectations of the entity or events after

-the reporting date (for example, the

-receipt of a waiver or a breach of

-covenant).

-IAS 1 and IFRS In February 2021, the IASB issued Annual periods

-Practice Statement 2 amendments to IAS 1 and IFRS Practice beginning on or after

-Statement 2 Making Materiality 1 January 2023 with

-Judgements, in which it provides guidance earlier application

-and examples to help entities apply permitted.

-materiality judgements to accounting

-policy disclosures.
-The amendments aim to

-help entities provide accounting policy

-disclosures that are more useful by

-replacing the requirement for entities to

-disclose their 'significant' accounting

-policies with a requirement to disclose

-their 'material' accounting policies and

-adding guidance on how entities apply the

-concept of materiality in making decisions

-about accounting policy disclosures.
-Since

-the amendments to the Practice

-Statement 2 provide non-mandatory

-guidance on the application of the
+Title Description Effective Date IAS 1-Presentation of Financial Statements The amendment clarifies that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
+Classification is unaffected by expectations of the entity or events after the reporting date (for example, the receipt of a waiver or a breach of covenant).
+Impact on the Fund's financial statements Based on management assessment, the amendment is not expected to have a significant impact on the Fund's financial statements.
+Annual periods beginning on or after January 1, 2023.
+The Fund has adopted the standard where classification of current or non-current depending on the rights that exist at the end of the reporting period.
+IAS 1 and IFRS Practice Statement 2 In February 2021, the IASB issued amendments to IAS 1 and IFRS Practice Statement 2 Making Materiality Judgements, in which it provides guidance and examples to help entities apply materiality judgements to accounting policy disclosures.
+The amendments aim to help entities provide accounting policy disclosures that are more useful by replacing the requirement for entities to disclose their 'significant' accounting policies with a requirement to disclose their 'material' accounting policies and adding guidance on how entities apply the concept of materiality in making decisions about accounting policy disclosures.
+Since the amendments to the Practice Statement 2 provide non-mandatory guidance on the application of the definition of material to accounting policy information, an effective date for these amendments is not necessary.
+Impact on the Fund's financial statements Based on management assessment, the amendment is not expected to have a significant impact on the Fund's financial statements.
+Annual periods beginning on or after 1 January 2023 with earlier application permitted.
+The fund has adopted IAS 1 and IFRS Practice statement 2 and made assessment to include Material accounting estimates rather than significant accounting policies.
+In assessing the materiality of accounting policy information, the fund has considered both the size of the transactions, other events or conditions and the nature of them.
+IAS 8-Accounting Policies Changes in Accounting Estimates and Errors Annual periods beginning or or after January 1, 2023.
+The fund has adopted the amendments of IAS 8 for the current year, the amendments to replace the definition of a change in